Gene Andrew Jarrett: Early life and education

-Jarrett was born on April 21, 1975, in New York City to Jamaican immigrants.
+Jarrett was born on April 21, 1975, in New York City.
 His parents instilled him with strong values of hard work and education.
 "They were always talking about how education is a pathway toward opportunities," he mentioned in an interview.
 "My father used to say to me: the harder you work, the luckier you get."

 Jarrett attended Stuyvesant High School, where he explored his dual academic interests in English and Mathematics.
 The long commute from the Bronx and challenging curriculum were obstacles that "you just had to persevere through," he remembered.
 Despite the obstacles, he recalled Stuyvesant High School fondly. "[At Stuyvesant], there were a lot of people who excelled in their studies and it made me appreciate how important it was to bring a certain degree of intellectual intensity and energy to whatever I did."

 In 1993, Jarrett matriculated at Princeton University.
 Since Princeton does not allow students to have more than one concentration, he earned three certificates of proficiency in American Studies, African American Studies, and Applied and Computational Mathematics.
 Jarrett graduated with an A.B. in English after completing a 95-page-long senior thesis, titled "The Narrative Economy of Race in the Novels of William Faulkner," under the supervision of Eduardo Cadava.
 Jarrett was drawn especially to African American studies: "Because I am a person of African descent, the issues regarding race and culture interested me in terms of understanding the world in which I lived and gave me a chance to learn more about myself."

 While at Princeton Jarrett became a fellow of the Mellon Mays Undergraduate Fellowship Program.
 "The professional relationships I established as an undergraduate through Mellon Mays have persisted for decades," he recalled.
 As a student he was especially influenced by the Princeton professors who focused on the lives of African Americans, including philosopher Cornel West, biographer Arnold Rampersad, and the Nobel Laureate Toni Morrison.
 Morrison was one of his professors during both his junior and senior years.
 "She had blackboards in her office," he recalled during an interview after she had died on August 5, 2019, "and she would have these kind of looping, perfectly proportional, symmetrical letters, and she would write these gorgeous words."
 Jarrett said that when he decided to pursue a graduate degree "[Morrison] agreed to write me a letter of recommendation.
 And so, if it werenʼt for her, I wouldnʼt be where I am today."

 By the time Jarrett graduated from Princeton, he had won an Andrew W. Mellon Fellowship in Humanistic Studies and decided to pursue doctoral study in English language and literature at Brown University.
 After five years at Brown, he earned his doctorate in English in 2002.